alibaba/feathub/docs/content/engines/flink.md

-# Flink Processor
+# Apache Flink

-The FlinkProcessor does feature ETL using Flink as the processing engine.
+The FlinkProcessor does feature ETL using Flink as the compute engine.
 In the following sections we describe the deployment modes supported by FlinkProcessor and the configuration keys accepted by each mode.

+## Supported Versions

+- Flink 1.15

 ## Deployment Mode
 The Flink processor runs the Flink job in one of the following deployment modes: